This post may contain affiliate links. Please read my affiliate policy.

 Add a boost of plant-powered protein to keep you full longer, especially if you’re sipping this as a meal.
 You can check out our homemade protein powder guide that explains in detail.

-For an ultra-thick smoothie, freeze your banana before blending.
-Frozen banana creates a thick, velvety texture that mimics soft serve, no yogurt or dairy needed.
+For an ultra-thick smoothie, freeze bananas before blending.
+Using one of these high-powered blenders for smoothies, to create a thick, velvety texture that mimics soft serve

 One of the best things about this pineapple banana smoothie recipe?
 It’s endlessly customizable.
 Whether you’re working with what’s in your kitchen or want to boost the nutrition, here are some easy swaps and flavorful add-ins to mix things up:

-• Swap coconut milk: Not a fan of coconut?
+- Swap coconut milk: Not a fan of coconut?
 No problem.
-You can use homemade almond milk, oat milk, cashew milk, or even plain water for a lighter version.
+You can make almond milk or make oat milk.
+You can also make cashew milk, or even plain water for a lighter version.
 Just note: full-fat coconut milk adds richness and that tropical vibe, so swapping may change the texture slightly.

 Pineapples are a sweet, tropical ingredient found in many of my smoothie recommendations for beginners.
 They’re flavorful, refreshing, and always a crowd-pleaser.
-If you’re looking for more ways to blend up this sunny fruit, here are a few of my favorite pineapple-packed smoothies:
+If you’re looking for more ways to blend up this sunny fruit, here are a few of my favorite tropical smoothies to check out:

 Pineapple Banana Smoothie